hmojicag/SurfingAttendance/README.md

 SurfingTime also supports the Push protocol used by ZKTeco devices making a SurfingAttendance device merge seamlessly into a group ZKTeco devices.

 We aim to open this feature to the public but at the time of writing this it's still under development.

-## Snapshots

-How to create a new user

-Add a BioPhoto to the user

-Punch using Face

-Punch using Password

 ## Source disclaimer